- 9 hours ago

 The Old Trafford club have also been the dominant side in England since the introduction of the Premier League in 1992, or at least they were for the first two decades of the competition.

-However, after so many years at the top of English football with unprecedented success, the departure of Sir Alex Ferguson in 2013 led to a remarkable drop-off in performance, with Man Utd failing to win the English top flight since the Scotsman left his role at the helm, while they are without a trophy of any kind since 2017.
+However, after so many years at the top of English football with unprecedented success, the departure of Sir Alex Ferguson in 2013 led to a remarkable drop-off in performance, with Man Utd failing to win the English top flight since the Scotsman left his role at the helm.

 Man Utd's last Premier League title - when was it?